ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/terms.md

 Only one thread can access the data at a time

+### OOP

+*"Design Patterns: Elements of Reusable Object-Oriented Software"* by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (Addison-Wesley, 1994), colloquially referred to as *The Gang of Four* book:

+Object-oriented programs are made up of *objects*.
+An object packages both data and the procedures that operate on that data.
+The procedures are typically called *methods* or *operations*.

 ### Ownership

 *Ownership* is a set of rules that govern how a Rust program manages memory in the *heap*.